kristo-aun/egd-web/TOMCAT.md

 ```

 ## Securing HTTP
-Secring a site requires creating an SSL certificate and securing your Tomcat server.
+Securing a site requires creating an SSL certificate and installing it to your Tomcat server.

+Lets create a folder for the neccessary files under tomcat/conf because it's good to have all configuration files at one place.<br/>
 ```
 cd /usr/local/tomcat/
 mkdir conf/ssl/ && cd conf/ssl/
 ```

 ### Private key & keystore
 Generate a private key.
-Make sure you keep this file secret at all times.<br/>
+Make sure you keep this file secret at all times.
+You need openssl and keytool to execute the following commands in terminal. <br/>
 ```
 openssl genrsa -out rootCA.key 2048
 ```

 Lets create a CA certificate based on the private key.
-Normally, the certificate would have to be authorized by a proper CA, but for testing purposes it's a great way to secure sites.
+Normally, the certificate would have to be authorized by a proper CA, but for testing purposes it's a great way to secure your sites.
 It seems that this practice is quite popular with internal corporate websites as well.<br/>
 ```
 openssl req -x509 -new -nodes -key rootCA.key -out rootCA.crt -days 1825 "CN=*.koodur.com, OU=Development, O=Mintal, L=Tallinn, S=Harju, C=EE"